Physical hazards are factors or conditions within the environment that can harm your health.

 - Actively seek information, guidance or training on working safely

 - Use any equipment or tools provided to reduce exposure to body stressing hazard

 - Take regular breaks – stand up, sit less and move more

-For more information, see Lifting, pulling and pushing (manual handling) codes of practice and advice – Safe Work Australia.
+For more information, see Lifting, pulling and pushing (manual handling) advice – Safe Work Australia.